 How can we remain silent about puberty?
-Read part 1 of this two-part blog.
+This is part 1 of a two-part post.
 Read part 2 here.

 Young people are getting mixed messages:

 - Sex is still considered a dirty word and a taboo subject, even though sex is everywhere.

 - Sex is used to sell products, internet services, movies, and television shows, and is the topic of jokes and conversations, but many young people have difficulty accessing reliable information.

 - Mainstream culture is shouting “do it” while young people are told, “don’t do it.”